droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 </div>

 > [!combat]- **Balancing the Return to the Foyer**
-> This combat encounter is a **bloody** combat encounter against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 44% of their total maximum hit points.
+> This combat encounter is a **Severe+** combat encounter against a party of four 8th-level players, a Level 6 ally (Ireena Kolyana), and a Level 7 ally (Ezmerelda d’Avenir).
 For parties of smaller sizes, modify the encounter as follows:
+>
 > * **Three Players**.
 Reduce the number of revenants in the foyer by one, to a minimum of one.
-> * **Four Players**.
-Reduce the number of revenants in the foyer by one, to a minimum of one.
+> * **Five Players**.
+Increase the number of revenants in the foyer by one.

 The revenants then attack.